Whoever controls the record

 Your sealed records survive.

-Your sealed records survive in immutable storage.
-Independent verification remains possible via public blockchains.
+They remain in immutable storage and independently verifiable via public ledgers.
 Our existence is not required for your records to be valid.

 If someone demands deletion

-Not by the storage provider (Amazon Web Services), not by the account holder, not by Apostillum employees.
-This is an infrastructure constraint, not a policy.
+Not by the storage provider, not by the account holder, not by Apostillum.
+An infrastructure constraint, not a policy.

 Twenty-year retention